Most frequently asked questions about the application

 A different option would be to pass a GMAT before you apply.
 Choosing this route provides the advantage that you would already be assured of meeting our academic requirements.

-If you are applying with a valid GMAT or you hold a good UK 2:1 honours degree or international equivalent, the application deadline is 31 May 2021.
+If you are applying with a valid GMAT or you hold a good UK 2:1 honours degree or international equivalent, please visit our application page for current deadlines.

 We realise that passing a GMAT requires mental and financial resources.
 For that reason, we offer applicants the opportunity to apply without GMAT.
 However, applying with a GMAT may give your application more credibility.